-The Compensation and Human Capital Management Committee is responsible for overseeing our human capital management policies, programs and practices, including our work environment/culture, our diversity, equity and inclusion programs, and our compensation and benefits policies and programs.
+The Compensation and Human Capital Management Committee is responsible for overseeing: our human capital management policies, programs and practices; and our work environment, including our culture, the "people" aspects of our Corporate Responsibility Program and our compensation and benefits policies and programs.
 The Committee establishes the primary compensation and benefit structure for the Company's executive officers (except the CEO, for whom compensation and benefit structure is established by the independent directors).

-Annually, the Committee reviews with the CEO and Chief Human Resources Officer the quality and depth of the pool of talent throughout the organization as well as the Company's management development practices and programs.
+Annually, the Committee reviews with the CEO and Chief Human Resources Officer the long-term and interim succession plans for Radian senior officers, as well as the Company's overall talent development and succession practices and programs.
 The Committee reviews the performance and potential of key executives and Management's efforts to identify and develop high-potential individuals to ensure the continuity of leadership.
 To assist the Committee, the CEO provides an assessment annually of persons considered potential successors to certain Management positions.
 The Committee reviews and discusses with Management, prior to filing, the Compensation Discussion and Analysis included in the Company's annual proxy statement.